IshfaqElahi/RadTrack/README.md

 **🔬 RadiationTrackDetect**
-A heuristic image processing algorithm that detects and classifies radiation particle tracks — such as alpha, beta, and muon — from cloud chamber images.<br> This project uses OpenCV for contour-based analysis and validates the source-emitter pair using an external Excel file.
+A heuristic image processing algorithm that detects and classifies radiation particle tracks — such as alpha, beta, and muon — from cloud chamber images.
+This project uses OpenCV for contour-based analysis and validates the source-emitter pair using an external Excel file.
 <br>

 **📌 Features**